CrowdStrike/foundry-sample-servicenow-itsm/USERDOCS.md

 ### Adding Custom ServiceNow Fields

 ServiceNow often includes custom fields (prefixed with "u_" or "x_") that are specific to an organization's implementation.
-The ServiceNow ITSM Helper app provides two approaches to incorporate these custom fields:
+The ServiceNow ITSM and SIR app provides two approaches to incorporate these custom fields:

 1. **Using the "Custom Fields JSON (advanced)" parameter**: Pass any custom fields as a JSON string without modifying the app
    ```json